niklauspeter/photo_gallery/README.md

-# soRANDOMBLOGS
+# Photo_gallery

-This project was generated with python version 3.6.
+This project was generated with Python version 3.6.

 ### By Niklauspeter

 ##  Description
-This is a python web appliction that allows a user to create a blog account, log into it, write and publish blog posts.
+This is a django web appliction that allows a user to view pictures posted by the administrator. users can however not add their own posts.

 ## User Stories
-These include the features that the application allows.

 The user is able to:
-* sign up for an account and log in .
-* write a blog post and save it
-* See other peoples' blog posts and comment on them
+* enter the url to load the website
+* view a grid of uploaded pics displayed in the root page
+* cick on a particular photo to get its description as well as copy its url and share with friends.

 ## Prerequisites
 To develop the application , youll need to preinstall a few application. including
-* python 3.6
+* Python 3.6
-* flask
+* Django
 * pip
 * postgress

 ## Technologies Used
 * python 3.6
+* Django
 * postgress

 ## Setup Information